 He was right.

 Those stories came back to me when I read that Steven Guggenheimer, coined Microsoft’s Chief Evangelist, said the desktop computer is unlikely to completely go away.

-Now, Guggenheimer did note that Microsoft has been de-emphasizing the desktop but that it will always be needed when working with spreadsheets and the like.
+Now, Guggenheimer did note that even Microsoft has been de-emphasizing the desktop but that it will always be needed when working with spreadsheets and the like.

 Change is a difficult concept to accept for most of us, and most of us never foresaw the technological explosion we’ve seen in recent years.
 (Do you realize it’s only been a little over 10 years since the first iPod appeared?)

-My feeling is that Guggenheimer and Microsoft do sense that the desktop will eventually go away as it’s becoming representative of a bygone era.
+My feeling is that Guggenheimer and even Microsoft do sense that the desktop will eventually go away as it’s becoming representative of a bygone era.